umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Umbraco-cloud-plans/index.md

 # Soft quotas for shared Umbraco Cloud Plans

 Sites are monitored for hitting soft quotas every minute.
 (Evaluation freqency).
 A quota is evaluated for a window of 5 minutes.
 In case a site reaches the soft quota it will be restarted.
-After x times the soft quota is reached within 24 hours the site will be isolated to a dedicated plan, in order to protect the rest of the sites in the pool.
+After multiple restarts, due to exceeding the soft quota, the site will be isolated in order to protect the rest of the sites in the pool.
+The number of restarts depends on the Cloud plan, details for each plan can be found below.

 These are soft quotas because peaks are allowed and the evaluation period is 5 minutes.